 Any kind of health issue makes obtaining life insurance very difficult.
 If you are lucky enough to get covered while battling chronic illness, it is not likely that you will qualify for rider coverage.
 That’s why it is very important that you have life insurance prior to having major health concerns.
 Even if you are not so lucky as to have a policy before a chronic illness strikes, you would be doing your loved ones a huge favor by advising them to get their own life insurance coverage today!

 Is my policy money taxable?

-As all states have different tax laws, it is important that you speak with a tax or legal advisor to know the taxation rules for rider policies.
+Typically, life insurance benefits are not taxable.
+However, all states have different tax laws, so it is important that you speak with a tax or legal advisor to know the taxation rules for rider policies.
 It is possible that you will have to pay tax on your policy.
 You may also jeopardize public funding like Medicare and Medicaid.
 That’s why you should speak with an expert.

 Whether or not you think you want a rider is a personal preference.
 Some people may be in a financially good place with great medical care that will run well into their 80s.
 Other people may have more uncertain futures.
 Getting a term life insurance policy or whole life policy with a critical illness rider is really up to you and your particular need.
 However, be aware that not all life insurance policies come with a terminal illness or chronic illness living benefits rider.

 If you are trying to decide whether or not to get a whole or term life insurance policy with living benefits rider, then why not call TermLife2Go?
 We can help give you the facts about policies from dozens of different life insurance companies throughout the United States.
 Some of them have riders, some of them don’t.
 We will also take the time to get to know your personal situation in order to help you assess whether it’s a good idea or not.